 *To be provided by Authors: Few seconds z-stack range being set (TEXT: i.e. z-range > tissue thickness)

-PCLS Live Cell ImagingAuthor
+PCLS Live Cell Imaging {Author Comment: we recorded steps 5.1 through 5.5.1 immediately after step 4.2.1 because all the reagents were prepared. i.e. we recorded the “staining” steps for parts 4 and 5 at the same time, and the “washing” steps for parts for and 5 at the same time.
+But the shots should proceed in the order listed here, not the order we recorded them in}

 For live cell imaging, after 30 minutes of incubation in the antibody cocktail of interest [1-WIDE], rinse the slices two times with 1 mL of cold Leibovitz-10 [2-MED].